Set your username and password as environment variables

 - "Navigate to settings page"

-When you provide both login credentials (via environment variables) and a login URL, Testpilot will:
+When you provide both a login URL and credentials, Testpilot will:

 1. Launch a browser session